joshstrange/Resizer/README.md

 Simple image resizing bundle for Laravel PHP framework.

 This bundle will allow you to resize an uploaded image or any image from the file system with ease.
+Supported image types are: JPG/JPEG, PNG, GIF.

 ## Installation